lisawagner/easy-eats/README.md

 - JSON Server: Initial dev server
 - Google Firebase BaaS (Backend-as-a-Service): NoSQL database

-## Project Scope
+## :sparkler: Project Scope :sparkler:

 On the landing page, viewers can immediately see recipe cards.
 No need to dig through long-winded ad copy to locate the desired recipe.
 When user clicks a recipe card, they go to a detailed component page, containing ingredients and recipe details.

 New recipes can be added easily with a 'new recipe' component.
 Site viewers can see the completed cards and details to make Easy Eats recipes.

-[TODO: add auth routes so only subscribed users can add recipes.]
+[TODO: Add auth routes so only subscribed users can add recipes.]

 There will also be a search recipes component, a light and dark mode option and a colour theme picker for the site.
 Using the Context API and reducers to make this possible.